NegaVoayz/Reversi/readme.md

 * **Pieces**

-​	Piece is changed to a interface to fit more chess games, perhaps.
+	Piece is changed to an interface to fit more chess games, perhaps.

 * **Board**